Are you struggling to cope with life post-lockdowns?

 The most common objection to mindfulness and meditation from busy people is that they don’t have time for it.
 The anxiety a crisis fuels adds to the sensation that there are more urgent things to be doing than sitting around ‘contemplating your navel’.

-In reality, a crisis like the Coronavirus pandemic is the perfect time to start practising mindfulness, because you will reap the benefits quickly.
+In reality, a point of crisis is the perfect time to start practising mindfulness, because you will reap the benefits quickly.

 Busy woman, busy mind